Playing While Black

 those adhering to prevailing societal norms.
 Nonetheless, as I was invited to

-should be celebrated and integrated into the broader community.
-And there is fact that the contibutions POC Players have made to the Kink Community, perticularly Leather, go under recognized and under appreciated.
+And there is fact that the contributions Black Players have made to the Kink

-We play in every rhelm, Rope, Edge Play, Flogging, Impact Play, no area goes untuched and it is distinctive and intoxicating.
+We play in every realm, Rope, Edge Play, Flogging, Impact

 The differences in our play are profound.
-I approach each
+I approach

-scene with an understanding that is uniquely mine, guided by cultural
+each scene with an understanding that is uniquely mine, guided by cultural

 experiences and spiritual beliefs.
 I often choose my implements and techniques